 For more information, call 518-308-8097 or e-mail firstname.lastname@example.org

 How does it work?

 Troy Shares is a time bank, facilitating service exchanges among neighbors in Troy, NY.
 Members have access to an online, searchable database of offers and requests and arrange with other members to provide or receive a service.
-Alternatively, members can call an Ambassador for exchange recommendations.
+Alternatively, members can call 518-308-8097 to speak to a Troy Shares representative about exchange recommendations.
 When a member provides a service for another member, s/he earns one Troy Shares Hour (Hr) for each hour spent providing the service.
 The giver (member who provided a service) can then exchange each Hr s/he receives for an hour of service from another member.
 Members give and receive in equal measure, keeping their accounts balanced.